socialize/socialize-sdk-ios/Documentation/sphinx/source/like_button.rst

 Introduction
 ------------

-In v1.4 of the Socialize SDK for Android is a new stand-alone Like Button.
+In v1.7 of the Socialize SDK for iOS is a new stand-alone Like Button.
 This is simply the “like” capablity of Socialize contained in a self-standing UI element which can be easily customized to suit your app.